top of page

 Now you now how to start uploading videos.
 Answering customers’ product-specific questions is a great way to start populating your channel.
 According to data from the Pew Research center, over 50 percent of people visit YouTube to figure out how to do things they haven’t done before.
 Something to keep in mind when thinking of what content to produce.

-Here are some other topics and tactics to consider when marketing your eCommerce business on YouTube.
+Here are some other topics and tactics to consider when selling on YouTube.

 01. Customer testimonials